Overview

 2023 edition

-Last year's event took place on Friday, 1 December 2023 at the Luxembourg City Conservatoire.
+The 2023 edition took place on 1 December 2023 at the Luxembourg City Conservatoire.

 The City of Luxembourg issued a call for participants to musicians and singers, as well as to associations representing different cultures in the capital that would like to share the typical culinary specialities of their regions.